voke1/Mini-market-databank-fn/README.md

 ## Deployment

-- Agromall API is deployed to AWS.
+- Agromall APP is deployed to AWS.
 Use this link https://develop.d1gyytakfeg0jy.amplifyapp.com